Frequently Asked Questions

 What is product registration?

 Some of our apps offer a facility for you to register.
-Currently, this applies to Special Words Web (required), and to Special Words Pro (required if you wish to download its additional free resources).
+Currently, this applies to Special Words Web (required), and to the iOS versions of Special Stories, Special Words and Special Words Pro (required for these if you wish to download their additional free resources).
 You register using your name and email address.
+If you use more than one of these products, you register each of them separately.

 When registering, you have the option of joining our mailing list, allowing you to receive important notifications and occasional newsletters by email.
 Membership of our mailing list is entirely optional (but recommended), and you can subscribe or unsubscribe at any time.